-In order to fulfil the requirements of rule 21.35 (b)(2) the applicant is to submit a flight test report signed by the test pilot and any nominated test witnesses that documents the results of all flight tests undertaken to show compliance with the applicable requirements.
+To fulfil the requirements of rule 21.35 (b)(2) the applicant should submit a flight test report signed by the test pilot and any nominated test witnesses that documents the results of all flight tests undertaken to show compliance with the applicable requirements.
 A flight test report should address the same areas that should be included in a flight test plan along with the actual results of the testing activities.

-CAA will review the applicant's flight test report in order to determine conformity of the aircraft with the type design and assess compliance with the applicable airworthiness requirements.
-In the event that concurrent testing is agreed by CAA (described below) it is recognised that reporting cannot be accomplished for tests the applicant has not previously completed.
+CAA will review the applicant's flight test report to determine conformity of the aircraft with the type design and assess compliance with the applicable airworthiness requirements.
+If CAA approves concurrent testing (as described below) reporting cannot be accomplished for tests the applicant has not previously completed.

 11.3.
-CAA flight Testing
+CAA flight testing

-In accordance with rule 21.35(b) CAA flight tests will be required in order for CAA to verify compliance with the applicable airworthiness requirements and to verify correct and reliable operation of the product undergoing type certification.
+In accordance with rule 21.35(b), CAA flight tests will be required so CAA can verify compliance with the applicable airworthiness requirements and correct and reliable operation of the product undergoing type certification.
 Planning of any CAA flight testing required during a TC project is to be included in the PSCP.

-Note: Due to the scope and depth of both ground and flight testing required for a TC project it is recommended that a separate test schedule be created.
+Note: Due to the scope and depth of both ground and flight testing required for a TC project, it is recommended that a separate test schedule be created.

 The norm is for CAA flight testing to be conducted as a discrete activity after the applicant has successfully completed all flight testing showing compliance and submitted their flight test report(s).
 However, CAA may elect to conduct some aspects of its flight testing concurrently with the applicant's flight testing showing compliance where it is appropriate.
-The CAA may accept some of the applicant's flight testing showing compliance as fulfilling the requirements for certification with no CAA verification.
-The CAA determines at its discretion which tests will be undertaken as part of its discrete flight testing activities, what will be done concurrently with the applicant's flight testing may be accepted without further CAA verification.
+CAA may accept some of the applicant's flight testing showing compliance as fulfilling the requirements for certification with no CAA verification.
+CAA determines at its discretion which tests will be undertaken as part of its discrete flight testing activities, what will be done concurrently with the applicant and what aspects of the applicant's flight testing may be accepted without further CAA verification.